 Prosecutors often have a difficult time trying to prove allegations of real estate fraud precisely because there’s such a fine line between legal and illegal house flipping.
 Below are the three most typical defenses attorneys use to fight charges of unlawful property flipping:

 - The defendant didn’t have fraudulent intent.
-Courts should not convict defendants of fraud unless the prosecution can prove he/she had fraudulent intent.
+Courts should not convict defendants of fraud unless the prosecution can prove they had fraudulent intent.
 Making savvy and profitable house sales is no crime as long as it didn’t involve material misrepresentations of the truth.
-So if the defense attorney can show that the defendant honestly believed the property’s appraisal value was legitimate, then he/she shouldn’t be held criminally liable.
+So if the defense attorney can show that the defendant honestly believed the property’s appraisal value was legitimate, then they shouldn’t be held criminally liable.

 - There is inadequate evidence to prove fraud.
-In order for someone to be convicted of unlawful house flipping in Nevada, the prosecution has to prove his/her guilt beyond a reasonable doubt.
+In order for someone to be convicted of unlawful house flipping in Nevada, the prosecution has to prove their guilt beyond a reasonable doubt.
 Technically, the defendant doesn’t have to prove anything except that the prosecution lacks sufficient evidence to sustain a conviction.
 If the court agrees that there isn’t enough evidence to prove the defendant’s culpability, the case should be dropped.

 - The police behaved illegally when investigating the case.
 Sometimes fraud charges may be dropped because of mistakes the police made in the case.
-For instance, if the cops may have overstepped their bounds when searching for evidence against the defendant, the defense attorney can file with the court a motion to suppress evidence in Nevada.
+For instance, if the cops may have overstepped their bounds when searching for evidence against the defendant, the defense attorney can file with the court a motion to suppress evidence.
 This motion requests that the judge disregard all the evidence that the police unearthed as a result of the illegal search.
 If the judge grants the motion, the prosecution may dismiss the case for lack of evidence.

 Unlike many crimes, the practice of illegal property flipping isn’t prohibited by one specific law.
 Rather, prosecutors typically bring an array of fraud charges against someone suspected of illegal property flipping.
 Which charges prosecutors bring depends on the circumstances of each individual case.